suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 **Step-6:**

 <pre>
-On windows command prompt, run command <b>py -3.7 vmanage_apis.py system-status --system_ip 10.1.0.1</b><br>to get the uptime, version, memory and CPU usage information for WAN edge router with system ip<br>address 10.1.0.1
+On windows command prompt, run command <b>py -3.7 vmanage_apis.py system-status --system_ip 10.1.0.1</b> to get<br>the uptime, version, memory and CPU usage information for WAN edge router with system ip address 10.1.0.1
 </pre>

 In `system-status` option, we use resource URI `/device/system/status?deviceId=<system-ip>` to fetch the system status of one such network device in fabric.